Skip to main content

 Step 1: Enable MySQL

 Call CreateMySQL to enable.
-The operation is asynchronous—poll for completion:
+The API is asynchronous; poll for results through the following API:

 Backup (cynosdb.tencentcloudapi.com):

-View per-environment metrics and HTTP access service status, and search CLS logs for troubleshooting and usage analysis.
+View monitoring curves and HTTP access service running status by environment, and search CLS logs for troubleshooting and usage analysis.

 • Time range

-Depending on your stack and scenario, you can manage environments and resources with:
+Based on your technology stack and scenarios, you can choose the following methods to manage environments and resources:

 {